~ a short story

 Our industrialists did not keep hold of a single day in the decade leading up to the completion of that first gate.
 Far past a war economy, in the months after our discovery — we moved into an interstellar economy.
 All resources were shoved into research and development.
 The extractive models worked overtime, feeding off debts paid in the blood of the lesser-than populations.

 We juiced the pipes of our social organism in order to wring out the future.
 The ancient Bard left us a path we could realize.
 And so we would, no matter the cost.

-The promises of a infinite energy, a perfect economy, free modular devices for everyone that could heal and entertain.
-After we crossed this horizon, for a limited period of sacrificial bloodletting to underclass and envrionment alike, we’d have no more need for any of the toxins, any of the exploitation.
+The promises of infinite energy, a perfected economy, free modular devices for everyone that could heal and entertain.
+After we crossed this horizon, for a limited period of sacrificial bloodletting to underclass and environment alike, we’d have no more need for any of the toxins, any of the exploitation.